-The route then crosses the M1 and continues to the long term car parking and car hire areas at Dublin Airport.
+The route then crosses the M1 and continues into the long term car parking area at Dublin Airport.
 The habitat here is Buildings and Artificial Surfaces (BL3).
 Before finally reaching the Dublin Airport Storage Facility, the route crosses a small patch of Dry Meadows and Grassy Verges (GS2) and also areas of Recolonising Bare Ground (ED3) and Scrub (WS1).
-A patch of the invasive species Japenese Knotweed was located to the west of the ALSAA sports grounds as well as ocuurences of Winter Heliotrope, Rhododendron and Buddleia davidii within Dublin Aiport lands.